AugustMe/HMDA-Pred/README.md

-# PredHMDA
+# Inferring Disease-Associated Microbes Based on Multi-Data Integration and Network Consistency Projection

-Inferring disease-related microbes via HMDA-Pred
+# Inferring disease-related microbes via HMDA-Pred

 ## How to use the tool?